ShaonMajumder/competitive-programming-platform/README.md

    Code editor (Monaco) + language selector (C/C++, Java, Python, JS, etc.)
    Judge queue (RabbitMQ/Redis Queue)
    Secure sandbox for code execution (Docker-based runner)

-Integration tests:

-Write tests that hit your real API endpoints.

-Use an in-memory or test database to avoid messing with production data.

-Test both success and failure scenarios.

-Clean up after tests.

-CI setup:

-Use GitHub Actions, GitLab CI, or any platform you prefer.

-Run tests automatically on each push or pull request.

-Report results and optionally fail the build on test failures.